MakhloufiMahdi/-Tunisian-Ligue-1-Analytics/SSIS/README.md

-# This step aims to build an ETL pipeline to integrate and transform Ligue 1 data from 8 CSV files.
+# This step aims to build an ETL pipeline to integrate and transform Ligue 1 data from 8 EXCEL files.
 The ETL process is implemented using SQL Server Integration Services (SSIS) and consists of the following steps:

 ## Extraction: Reading the CSV files